 Please refer to our Faculty-Led Study Abroad Programs: Development, Approval, and Implementation Guide for complete details concerning the approval process.
 Faculty must submit an approval with the signatures of the department chair and college dean.
-Approval and renewal forms are available from the Study Abroad Office.
+For new and renewal proposals apply here.

 If you have questions regarding the development and approval process, or the budgeting for a study abroad program, contact Dr. Uttiyo Raychaudhuri (firstname.lastname@example.org or 864-656-1753).